samdelaney42/NASDAQ_ITCH_Handler/README.md

 To begin we download ITCH sample data using methods borrowed from [Stefan Jansen]([https://github.com/PacktPublishing/Hands-On-Machine-Learning-for-Algorithmic-Trading/blob/master/Chapter02/01_NASDAQ_TotalView-ITCH_Order_Book/01_build_itch_order_book.ipynb](https://github.com/stefan-jansen/machine-learning-for-trading/blob/main/02_market_and_fundamental_data/01_NASDAQ_TotalView-ITCH_Order_Book/01_parse_itch_order_flow_messages.ipynb)).

-First, we read the full ITCH sample, extracting only the add order (A, F), modify order (E, C. X. U. D), and trade (P, Q) messages for the specified stock, then repackage these messages back into their own binary file
+First, we read the full ITCH sample, extracting only the add order (A, F), modify order (E, C, X, U, D), and trade (P, Q) messages for the specified stock, then repackage these messages back into their own binary file

 Then, we use itch_binary_reader to parse this binary data and reconstruct the order book for x number of messages.